-Our primary aspiration in the design, delivery and analysis of this research was to avoid, in so far as is possible, imposing prior assumptions (theoretical or otherwise) about drunken nights out onto the accounts given by participants in order better to understand the phenomenon from the perspective of those who take part in it.6 one asks questions unavoidably influences the kinds of answers that one receives.
+Our primary aspiration in the design, delivery and analysis of this research was to avoid, in so far as is possible, imposing prior assumptions (theoretical or otherwise) about drunken nights out onto the accounts given by participants in order better to understand the phenomenon from the perspective of those who take part in it.6

+However, we recognise that there are practical limitations to this aspiration.
+For example, even during the fieldwork stage, the way in which one asks questions unavoidably influences the kinds of answers that one receives.
 To take a very simple example, if a participant describes a certain behaviour, then asking them 'Why do you do that?' may prompt different kinds of explanation than asking them 'Why does that happen?'
 Since a researcher inevitably brings certain assumptions and intellectual predispositions to a topic, these are best rendered explicit through reflexive analysis.